MIDDLE SCHOOL PROGRAM

 The American Council on the Teaching of Foreign Languages (ACTFL) identifies five aspects of language learning: Communication, Cultures, Connections, Comparisons, and Communities.
 In Spanish class, these standards inform the curriculum as students develop these skills while learning grammar and conversational Spanish.
 The daily middle school Spanish curriculum focuses on providing a context for language learning through music, games, role-playing, presentations, listening, reading, and writing activities.

-7th & 8th Grade American Sign Language
+7th & 8th Grade Japanese

 LIFE SKILLS